accompli/accompli/docs/tasks/FilePermissionTask.md

 }
 ```

-Foreach directory permissions can be set by adding a permissions key to the configured path.
-Serveral variations for the value are:
+For every directory permissions can be set by adding a permissions key to the configured path.
+Several variations for the value are:
 `-rwx`, `rwxrwx`, `-rwxrwxr`.
 The `-` at the beginning is optional, so are the rest of the characters at the end.

 Configuring `-rwx` will result in setting the following permissions `-rwx------`.
-It is advisible to configure the full 10 characters because this makes it easier for others to understand what permissions are set.
+It is advisable to configure the full 10 characters because this makes it easier for others to understand which permissions are set.

 ### Configure recursiveness
-It's also possible to set the permissions of all subdirectories of the configured path by setting the key `recursive` to true.
-This configuration setting is optional because the default setting is false.
+It's also possible to set the permissions for all subdirectories of the configured path by setting the key `recursive` to true.
+This configuration setting is optional and can be omitted when false.

 # Event flow
 ![Flowchart with highlighted events the FilePermissionTask is listening to](../images/event-flows/FilePermissionTask.png)